Bhagavad Geeta: Chapter 1, Verses 38-47

 Arjuna, in his mind, has analyzed the situation and the consequences thoroughly.
 He cannot understand how they have come here for this war with the intent to kill their relatives, driven by the desire to enjoy the kingship.

 yadi māmapratīkāramaśastraṁ śastrapāṇayaḥ,

 dhārtarāṣṭrā raṇe hanyustanme kṣemataraṁ bhavet.
 (46)

 If the sons of Dhritarashtra with weapons in hand kill me on the battlefield when I am unarmed and unresisting, that would be better for me.

 Arjuna concludes that it is much nobler to die without resisting rather than killing the sons of Dhritarashtra.
 In short, the anxiety for the fruits of his actions has demoralized Arjuna, and he got himself into this anxious mental state.

 Chapter 1, Verse 47

 This concludes chapter 1 of the Bhagavad Geeta called Arjuna Vishāda Yoga which translates to Yoga of Arjuna's sorrow.
-We all can relate to this state of Arjuna when fighting our own battles in our lives, torn between what is right and wrong, what our duties are, etc. From the next chapter onwards, Sri Krishna gives comprehensive answers to all his questions.
-By doing so, he gives clarity to each of us on how to lead an independently joyous life by performing the right actions.
+We all can relate to this state of Arjuna when fighting battles in our lives, torn between right and wrong, duties, etc. From the next chapter onwards, Sri Krishna gives comprehensive answers to all his questions.
+By doing so, he clarifies to each of us on how to lead an independently joyous life by performing the right actions.